 DBS Update Service

-Any candidates registered on the Update Service are asked to provide the original DBS certificate registered to their account.
-The certificate is checked to ensure the DBS is an enhanced level check, the correct Workforces have been checked (Child and Adult Workforces for social workers, Child Workforce for teachers), no disclosures or releases of information are recorded, the relevant barred lists have been checked, and the position applied for is in line with the work sought by the candidate.
+Any candidates registered on the Update Service are asked to provide the original DBS certificate subscribed to their account.
+The certificate is checked to ensure the DBS is an Enhanced level check, that the correct workforces have been checked (Child and Adult Workforces for social workers, Child Workforce for teachers), no disclosures or releases of information are recorded, the relevant barred lists have been checked, and the position applied for is in line with the work sought by the candidate.